Section 1

 TL;DRA passive audience is the segment of your category that is out of market and has no relationship with you yet, where the marketing work is building mental availability through awareness, recognition, relevance and preference.

 Out of market.
 No relationship with you yet.
 Most of your future customers sit here.
 Around 95 percent of B2B buyers are out of market at any given time.
 The job at this stage is mental availability.
+Build the brand so the buyer recognises you when they re-enter the market and considers you when they begin to buy.

 What is a receptive audience in B2B?